Types of Illnesses that Render a Person Qualified to Receive Social Security Disability Insurance

 - Mental disorders, like retardation, anxiety, schizophrenia, autism, or depression;

 - Immune system disorders, like HIV/AIDS, lupus, and rheumatoid arthritis;

 - Various syndromes, like Sjogren’s Syndrome and Marfan Syndrome;

 - Digestive tract problems, like liver disease or IBD;

 - Kidney disease and genitourinary problems, and cancer; and,

 - Hematological disorders, like disorders of bone marrow failure and hemolytic anemias

 There are illnesses, however, which are not included in SSA’s listing but may still qualify under the SSDI program.
 Examples of these illnesses are rheumatoid arthritis and migraine headaches that are severe enough so that these make it impossible for an individual to have a full-time job.
 These types of medical condition, which are medically equivalent to those in SSA’s list, are called “equaling a disability listing.”

-As explained by a San Antonio disability attorney, for individuals whose lives have been affected by disabilities, the Social Security disability programs can provide a crucial source of financial support and assistance, allowing them to support themselves and their families.
+For individuals whose lives have been affected by disabilities, the Social Security disability programs can provide a crucial source of financial support and assistance, allowing them to support themselves and their families.
 Whether a person has suffered the disability for their entire lifetime or has only recently become disabled, the benefits provided through Social Security disability programs may be essential to maintaining their way of living.